ROCm: HIP Heterogeneous Interface for Portability

 The AMD implementation for its GPUs is called HIPAMD.
 There is also a CPU implementation mostly for demonstration purposes.

 HIPCC

 HIP builds a `HIPCC` compiler that either wraps Clang and compiles with LLVM open AMDGPU backend, or redirects to the NVIDIA compiler.

 HIPIFY

-HIPIFY is a source-to-source compiling tool, it translates CUDA to HIP and reverse, either using a clang-based tool, or a sed-like Perl script.
+HIPIFY is a source-to-source compiling tool.
+It translates CUDA to HIP and reverse, either using a Clang-based tool, or a sed-like Perl script.

 GPUFORT

 Like HIPIFY, GPUFORT is a tool compiling source code into other third-generation-language sources, allowing users to migrate from CUDA Fortran to HIP Fortran.
 It is also in the repertoire of research projects, even more so.

 High-level

 ROCm high-level libraries are usually consumed directly by application software, such as machine learning frameworks.
 Most of the following libraries are in the General Matrix Multiply (GEMM) category, which GPU architecture excels at.

-The majority of these user-facing libraries comes in dual-form: hip for the indirection layer that can route to Nvidia hardware, and roc for AMD implementation.
+The majority of these user-facing libraries comes in dual-form: hip for the indirection layer that can route to Nvidia hardware, and roc for the AMD implementation.